 3 ecommerce tips that will boost your conversion

-Adapt's optimisation team Adapt Conversion analyse and optimise ecommerce performance on a daily basis.
+Adapt's optimization team – Adapt Conversion, analyze and optimize ecommerce performance on a daily basis.
 Our experience shows that there are often a couple of low-hanging fruits that are easy to implement and can deliver results quickly.
-We have gathered 3 ideas for you to use in optimising your webshop.
+We have gathered 3 ideas for you to use in optimizing your webshop.

-Tip 1) Take advantage of Google's big data to optimise your personas, UX, and media spend
+Tip 1) Take advantage of Google's big data to optimize your personas, UX, and media spend

 How to do it.